wiremoons/systemp/README.md

 the command: `git clone https://github.com/wiremoons/systemp.git`
 3. Then in the cloned code directory for `systemp` use Nimble to build a release version with the command: `nimble release`.
-Other Nimble build commands can be seen by runing: `nimble tasks`.
+Other Nimble build commands can be seen by running: `nimble tasks`.
 4. The compiled binary of `systemp` can now be found in the `./bin` sub directory.
 Just copy it somewhere in you path, and it should work when run.